The Master of Arts degree in Educational Administration offers an Option in Educational Leadership.

-A 2.75 grade point average in the last 60-semester units attempted.
+A 2.75 grade point average in the last 90 quarter units attempted.

 Two years of successful teaching or service experience in K-12 schools with a California Professional Teaching Credential or any equivalent credential approved by the California Commission on Teacher Credentialing.

-Successful completion of the writing proficiency examination (WPE) or equivalent approved by the university.
+Successful completion of the writing proficiency examination (WPE) or any equivalent inventory approved by the university.

 Two (2) positive recommendation letters, including one from a practicing school administrator.

-Meeting of admission standards developed by the Division of Applied and Advanced Studies in Education (refer to the current EDAD student handbook).
+Meeting of admission standards developed by the division (refer to the current EDAD student handbook).

 Orientation/screening interviews with program faculty.

-A program of study approved by the advisor and division chair.
+A program of study approved by the adviser and division chair.

-Residency Requirement-at least 22 semester units for the Master of Arts degree in Educational Administration program must be completed in residence at Cal State LA.
+Residency Requirement–at least 32 quarter units for the Master of Arts degree in Educational Administration program must be completed in residence at Cal State LA.